 Mindy Belloff, Compositor & Printer, Edition Limited to 100.

 Intima Press 2009 (as announced at the annual American Printing History Association meeting January 2009 and on IntimaPress.com).
-Copies of the historic recreation limited edition are still available at $650.
+Copies of the historic recreation limited edition are available at $750 (+ shipping).

 Contemporary Rewriting (2nd version)

 Printed on July 4, 2010 by Mindy Belloff, New York, NY